WHAT IS E-3 STATUS?

 If you are outside the U.S. and petition to enter the U.S. in E-3 status (instead of filing a change of status inside the U.S), the U.S. Consulate or Embassy you visit to obtain your E-3 stamp makes the final decision on whether the individual qualifies for the E-3 classification.

-Like the H-1B, the E-3 is not appropriate for visitors, unpaid positions, degree-seeking students, or training positions.
+- visitors, unpaid positions, degree-seeking students, or training positions

 There are two ways to obtain or extend E-3 non-immigrant status: